Yiling-J/tablepilot/README.md

 - For all available API endpoints, see [this doc](API.md).
 - For workflow schema and CLI, see [this doc](Workflow.md).

-Check out the [examples folder](examples) for many interesting use cases.
+Check out the [examples folder](examples) for some CLI use cases.
 The syntax is simple and intuitive, you can easily understand how it works without reading the full documentation.

 ## Guide